2 Helpful / 0 Not

 Other Thoughts: If I didn't know any better, I'd almost say this course was built to be a failure.
 It's as if parents or the school really didn't want this course, so they're looking to present as many problems as possible, as a way to justify not having a course.
 That, or the designers were clueless.

 - That said, in their defense, there isn't much good land here for a nine-hole course, even a short, pitch and putt one.
-There's not enough flat, open land to build a couple a course.
+There's hardly enough flat, open land for only a couple holes.

 - I see this course getting neglected as time goes on.
 We'll see how much attention this course gets if/when the first two baskets ever getting re-installed.